Ajibman/QuantumTrader-AI/Declaration.md

 📌Welcome to the light-speed age of aligned intelligence.
 Open to all with impeccable cosmic integrity.
 (Aspirations).

 📌Ultimate algorithmic global exchange.
-Where peace is your building  block for life.
+Where peace is your building block.

 📌Born in Ekiti, Nigeria.
 Guided by cosmic alignment.
 Powered by OpenAI.

-*📍 Born in Ekiti, Nigeria*
+📌*Born in Ekiti, Nigeria*
 *⚡ Guided by cosmic alignment*
 *🤖 Powered by OpenAI*
 ```